zilonkaj/TetrisUnity/README.md

 - Different colored blocks each playthrough
 - That's really about it

+# Controls
+- Left, right, and down arrow keys to move the piece
+- Spacebar to slam the block down
+- 'Z' and 'X' buttons are rotate left and right

+If you dislike/hate/want to change the controls, look at the Update() function inside of GridManager.cs.

 # Disclaimer
 I do not own any copyright to the concept of the game.
 The idea behind Tetris, the current owners of the Tetris trademark, and any associated assets belong to their respective copyright holders.
 I also do not own any copyright to any Unity files or assets; refer to Unity's own license(s) for information on that.
 This was simply a project I built to learn how to use Unity's game engine, and to improve my overall coding skills.